Lubersac

-Lubersac (/fr/; Liberçac) is a commune in the Corrèze département in central France near Arnac-Pompadour and Uzerche.
+Lubersac (/fr/; Liberçac) is a commune in the Corrèze departement in central France near Arnac-Pompadour and Uzerche.

-Formerly called Louparsat ("lou percé" in Limousin, can be translated to "pierced wolf" in English), named from the legend of a knight who killed a wolf with a blow of his sword to save his beloved.
+Formerly called Louparsat ('lou percé' in Limousin, lit. 'pierced wolf'), named for a legend in which a knight kills a wolf with a blow of his sword to save his beloved.

 Geography

 The commune is located on the river Auvézère.
 Lubersac station has rail connections to Brive-la-Gaillarde, Saint-Yrieix and Limoges.

 Population

 Its inhabitants are called Lubersacois in French.